 Here's how the lookup relationship is defined.

-- From the Explorer tab of the reporting database, open Sales table and click Edit Design button on the toolbar.
+- From the Explorer tab of the Workspace, open Sales table and click Edit Design button on the toolbar.

 You can also create a lookup coloumn by following the below steps: